yoctoproject/poky/documentation/ref-manual/variables.rst

       implementations, NFS does not meet this minimum requirement.
       Consequently, :term:`TMPDIR` cannot be on NFS.

+   :term:`TOOLCHAIN`
+      The :term:`TOOLCHAIN` variable can be used to override the toolchain used by a recipe.

+      The default value for this variable is the value of :term:`PREFERRED_TOOLCHAIN`.
+See the description of
+      :term:`PREFERRED_TOOLCHAIN` to know the list of possible values for :term:`TOOLCHAIN`.

+      It is possible to override the value of this variable from a recipe if this recipe is known to support only a specific toolchain.
+For example, the :oe_git:`Pseudo </openembedded-core/tree/meta/recipes-devtools/pseudo/pseudo_git.bb>`
+      recipe overrides this variable to "gcc", because Pseudo uses GCC compiler built-ins options that the Clang/LLVM compiler does not provide.

    :term:`TOOLCHAIN_HOST_TASK`
       This variable lists packages the OpenEmbedded build system uses when building an SDK, which contains a cross-development environment.
 The